THE NEIGHBOURHOOD ENERGY EFFICIENCY PROJECT

 Making sure our energy efficiency programs are accessible to everyone is an important part of the work we do.
 One of the best ways to ensure Manitobans know we’re here to help is meeting them where they are – right in the community.

-Working together with us, the North End Community Renewal Corporation (NECRC) is actively engaging with North End residents to help them save energy and money using our Energy Efficiency Assistance Program.
+Working together with us, the North End Community Renewal Corporation (NECRC) and The Chalmers Neighbourhood Renewal Corporation (CNRC) are actively engaging with community members to help them save energy and money using our Energy Efficiency Assistance Program.
 This joint initiative is called the Neighbourhood Energy Efficiency Project.

 ABOUT THE NEIGHBOURHOOD ENERGY EFFICIENCY PROJECT

-The Neighbourhood Energy Efficiency Project is an initiative to help Winnipeg’s North End residents access energy-saving upgrades by participating in our Energy Efficiency Assistance Program.
-This is done by using a “block-by-block” approach, where an Energy Efficiency Advocate from NECRC canvasses a particular block each week from spring to fall, weather and conditions permitting.
+The Neighbourhood Energy Efficiency Project is an initiative to help Winnipeg’s North End and Chalmer’s residents access energy-saving upgrades by participating in our Energy Efficiency Assistance Program.
+This is done by using a “block-by-block” approach, where an Energy Efficiency Advocate from NECRC and CNRC canvass a particular block each week from spring to fall, weather and conditions permitting.
 The advocate speaks to residents, encourages them to take part in the program, and helps them fill out an application.
 Residents living on these blocks are pre-qualified to participate without having to provide income verification documents, making the process even simpler.

 Through the Energy Efficiency Assistance Program, eligible customers can receive a low-cost heating system upgrade, free insulation, and other energy-saving devices at no charge.
 Door-to-door canvassing gives residents who may not have otherwise heard about this offer the opportunity to learn and ask questions about it from trustworthy, knowledgeable experts.